charliebudd/torchbeam/README.md

 The package can be used to capture video feeds, encode and decode video files, and display video in a GUI all while keeping data strictly on the GPU where possible.

 ## Support
-Currently, torchbeam has limited support in a number of areas and <ins>very likely does nto support your usecase</ins>.
+Currently, torchbeam is a proof of concept and has very limited support in a number of areas and <ins>very likely does nto support your usecase</ins>.
 Contributions to expand support are welcome.

 ## Installation
 Due to dependency issues with cuda and pytorch, installation currently requires compiling from source.